neo4j-partners/amazon-cloud-formation-neo4j/aws/README.md

 This often doesn't work and comes with numerous limitations.
 One on filesize (which doesn't apply to S3), another in that it doesn't validate everything.

+## Scanning Clusters after startup for debugging purposes

+Check the `scan-cluster.sh` script, which can gather metrics for everything in a deployed stack; useful if something is going wrong.

 ## List AMIs

 ```